/data/trial.csv, fall back to what it remembers from training, and write a

 Wrap the span that authors a finding inobserve(...).
 Inside it, wrapped loaders

-from what it captured.
+what it captured.

-with block closes, since it is a
+The verdict is available only after the with block closes, since it is a

 function of the whole span.
 Read obs.verdict after the block, not inside it.